 A graduate of Yale and one of five film critics in the history of the award to win the Pulitzer Prize, Wesley Morris seems both a destined and accidental sensation.
 The man is all ideas and observation, casual and unhesitant.
 He talks in elevated sports bar-speak.
 He's a Philadelphia boy, who as a child read literature and philosophy because they were to him what People or Rolling Stone may be to some of us.
 "I just read what we had in the house," he says.

-He not only read them: he worked with most of them.
+He not only read them; he worked with most of them.
 As a high schooler, he wrote for the Inquirer's teen supplement called, "Yo!
-Fresh Ink" -- exclamation point and all, "because people were doing that in the nineties."
-It taught him He parlayed that experience into a four-year tenure as a film critic for the Yale Daily News.
+Fresh Ink" — exclamation point and all, "because people were doing that in the nineties."
+He parlayed that experience into a four-year tenure as a film critic for the Yale Daily News.
 As he tells it, it's as if these things, including landing his first critic job, in San Francisco, simply unfolded before him.
 Granted, the talent was rarely far from the typing.
 Once he learned writing about movies was a practicable vocation, that's what he aimed for.

 Morris looks to those writers who annex other bits of the world into their work.
 Politics are often inseparable from that world, but so is social sphere, fashion, sports, etc. "There is some connection between what's happening in a movie theater and what's happening outside," he says.
 Morris points out one man who did this particularly well: Roger Ebert.
 Morris credits Ebert as being one of the first critics who "took on the challenge" of embracing in his film writing the world outside the cinema.
 "He was the rare, rare person who had this obsession but also had a talent."
 He continues, "A lot of people don't have a talent, they just have a stamina."

-An off-handed remark leads to a fortunate fifteen minutes of football.
+An offhand remark leads to a fortunate fifteen minutes of football.
 To call it a "detour" would be to underestimate the panorama in which Morris thrives.
 When he talks football, Morris doesn't hang up his coat and throw on the one with "Analyst" stitched into its chest.
-He calls New England a "duct tapped Patriots team" and Rob Gronkowski the linchpin of Boston football.
+He calls New England a "duct-taped Patriots team" and Rob Gronkowski the linchpin of Boston football.
 His parsing out of the role of criticism overlaps with recognizing Jim Harbaugh for the fashionista he isn't.
-All of a sudden, it reveals itself: The modern critic -- the one Wesley Morris both embodies and hopes will step forward in this primed age -- doesn't branch out, per se.
+All of a sudden, it reveals itself: The modern critic — the one Wesley Morris both embodies and hopes will step forward in this primed age — doesn't branch out, per se.
 Rather, he is so innately honed in on the building blocks of popular experience that he begins to see them everywhere.